Skip to main content

 c² = a² + b² ; sin(α) = a/c ; cos(α) = b/c ; tan(α) = a/b ; A = ½ab ; h = ab/c

-Solving scenarios - all eight input modes
+Solving scenarios for all eight input modes

 Every right triangle can be fully solved from any valid pair of values.
 Worked examples below match each combination the calculator supports.
 Green pills are the inputs; blue values are computed results.